eth-protocol-fellows/cohort-three/program-guide/program-details.md

 ## Who is running the program?

-The program is funded by the Ethereum Foundation and run by the Protocol Support Team at the Ethereum Foundation.
+The program is funded by the Ethereum Foundation and run by the Protocol Support Team.
 It is important to note that the [Ethereum Foundation](https://ethereum.foundation/philosophy/) does not own, operate, or manage Ethereum but exists to support the protocol and the Ethereum community through funding and research.

 [Apply for the third cohort of the Ethereum Protocol Fellowship.](https://forms.gle/8FfKPz7UB8u1rafu8)